AnweshaPatra/book-recommendation-system-pc/README.md

 2. Run the Book Recommender.ipynb file

 3. Run the command on terminal: streamlit run app.py

+### Usage

-4. Open the web app in your browser.
+1. Open the web app in your browser.

-5. Select a book from the dropdown menu.
+2. Select a book from the dropdown menu.

-6. Click the "Show Recommendation" button to receive personalized book recommendations.
+3. Click the "Show Recommendation" button to receive personalized book recommendations.

 ### Contributing
 Contributions are welcome!
 If you'd like to contribute to the project